LeasePlain.com

 • Right to attend the LTB hearing

 You will receive a Notice of Hearing from the LTB.
-You have the right to attend, present evidence, call witnesses, and have a representative (including a duty counsel lawyer, often available for free).
+You have the right to attend, present documents and photos, call witnesses, and be represented by a paralegal, lawyer, or duty counsel (often free at the hearing location).

-You can dispute the grounds of the notice at the hearing.
-If the landlord cannot prove their case, the application will be dismissed.
+You can challenge the validity of the notice at the hearing — including whether it was served correctly, whether the grounds are accurate, or whether the landlord's conduct disentitles them to relief.
+If the landlord cannot prove their case, the LTB will dismiss the application.

 • Right to request a review

-If an eviction order is made against you, you can request a review by a senior LTB adjudicator, and thereafter seek judicial review at Divisional Court.
+If an eviction order is made against you, you can request a review by a senior LTB adjudicator within 30 days, and thereafter seek judicial review at Divisional Court.
+An automatic stay (pause on the eviction) may be granted while the review is pending.

 Red Flags and Illegal Eviction Tactics

-These are illegal in Ontario.
-If your landlord does any of these, file an urgent T2 application with the LTB immediately:
+The following landlord actions are illegal in Ontario regardless of whether an eviction process is underway.
+If your landlord does any of these, file an urgent T2 application with the LTB immediately and call Legal Aid Ontario.

 Changing the locks or removing tenant's belongings

 Illegal at all times.
-Tenant can apply for an emergency LTB order and the landlord may face large fines.
+Tenant can apply for an emergency LTB order (T2 application).
+Landlord faces fines and may be ordered to compensate the tenant.

 Shutting off utilities to force a move-out